How to Repot Spider Plants in 5 Easy Steps

 Carefully remove the plant from the current pot, making sure you don’t damage the roots.

-Step one is to remove the plant from its current container.
-This can be easy or difficult, depending on the container and state of your plant.
+Step one to repot a spider plant is to remove the plant from its current container.
+This can be easy or difficult, depending on the state of your plant.

-If the plant appears loose, simply tip the pot on its side and gently pull the plant out from the base.
-Never pull from the strappy leaves as this can cause damage and won’t give you much leverage if the plant gets stuck.
+If the spider plant appears loose, simply tip the pot on its side and gently pull it out.
+Never pull from the strappy leaves as this can cause damage.

-Overgrown plants may have roots clinging to the drainage holes and the sides of the container at the bottom.
-Make sure you loosen these first before trying to pull the plant out.
+Overgrown plants may have roots clinging to the drainage holes.
+Loosen these first before trying to pull the plant out.
 Run a knife along the edges of the pot if they are still sticking.

 For spider plants in plastic pots, the process is much simpler.
 Squeezing the sides of the container should loosen the roots, allowing you to slide the plant out easily.